samarth8392/MQU_PopGenomics/README.md

 ### Map_ReadProcess
 Scripts for aligning MQU reads to a reference genome and processing reads according to GATK Best Practices

-##### alignment.sh
+-alignment.sh
-Aligning reads to a reference assembly, sorting, marking dupicates, realinging around indels, and base quality score recalibration
+	-Aligning reads to a reference assembly, sorting, marking dupicates, realinging around indels, and base quality score recalibration

-##### genic_alignment.sh
+-genic_alignment.sh
-Extracting genic reads and mapping it to MQU genic regions (as annotated in Mathur et al. 2019)
+	-Extracting genic reads and mapping it to MQU genic regions (as annotated in Mathur et al. 2019)

 ### Mitogenome
 #### Scripts for assembling individual mitogenomes and getting phylogenetic trees